How to pay tax in the Dominican Republic

 On certain products, a reduced rate of 16% is applied.

 For every receipt provided for services or goods, the company (taxpayer) must add the 18% tax and later pay it to the DGII within 20 days of the following month.
-Refusal of payment or delay will cost an extra 10% for the first month, and after that 4% for every next month, the taxpayer has missed the payment.
+Refusal of payment or delay will cost an extra 10% for the first month, and after that, 4% for every next month the taxpayer has missed the payment.
 Additionally, the seller/company will be subject to a 1,1% fine each month.
 Any GST that has been paid to suppliers or customs, for example, can be deducted.

 Property Tax/ Real Estate Tax

 The 6.5 million pesos threshold is adjusted annually for inflation, and there are some exemptions to the tax as well as those properties below that value.
-These include a) farms and b) properties whose owners are 65 or above, and it is the only property under their name, and they have owned it for more than 15 years, or c) company-owned properties because they pay a separate tax for corporate assets - annually 1%.
+These include farms and properties whose owners are 65 or above, and it is the only property under their name, and they have owned it for more than 15 years, or company-owned properties because they pay a separate tax for corporate assets – annually 1%.
 However, this amount can be seen as a form of credit that goes directly towards their obligation to pay income tax, which can significantly decrease it.

 Property Transfer Tax

 A 3% tax is assessed on any real estate transfer of ownership.
 The transfer tax is paid based on the property's market value as determined by the appraisal done by the DGII, not on the price of purchase stated in the deed of sale.
-The deed of sale cannot be filed at the Title Registry Office without paying this tax, and the buyer must pay it within six months of the date of the deed of sale.
+The deed of sale cannot be filed at the Title Registry Office without paying this tax, and the buyer must pay it within 6 months of the date of the deed of sale.

 Excise Tax

 This type of tax has to be paid when you buy or import specific types of goods or services.
-This includes motor vehicles, any products derived from tobacco, alcohol, electronics, insurance, jewellery, guns, telecommunication services, and any payments made via check.
+This includes motor vehicles, any products derived from tobacco, alcohol, electronics, insurance, jewelry, guns, telecommunication services, and any payments made via check.
 The rate depends on the taxed goods or services.
-For example, the tax rate for insurance services is 16%, whereas payments via check only have a 0,15% excise tax rate.
+For example, the tax rate for insurance services is 16%, whereas payments via check only have a 0.15% excise tax rate.

 Tax on Transfers of Motor Vehicles

 This tax might be an interesting one for every person considering moving to the Dominican Republic.
-There is a 2% tax on any change of ownership of motor vehicles, and the buyer of the vehicle has to pay said transfer tax within three months of the vehicle's date of acquisition.
+There is a 2% tax on any change of ownership of motor vehicles, and the buyer of the vehicle has to pay said transfer tax within 3 months of the vehicle's date of acquisition.

 Inheritance Tax

-The estate of any person, Dominican or foreign, who lived in the Dominican Republic prior to death is subject to Dominican inheritance taxes irrespective of nationality.
+The estate of any person, Dominican or foreign, who lived in the Dominican Republic prior to death is subject to Dominican inheritance taxes, irrespective of nationality.

 Inheritance tax is 3% of the value of the estate after deductions.
 Deductions can include medical and funeral expenses, as well as outstanding debts and mortgages.

 Beneficiaries to the estate must file a declaration with the tax authorities within 90 days of the death.
-Still, if the case is complex, an additional three-and-a-half month extension can be granted.
+Still, if the case is complex, an additional three-and-a-half-month extension can be granted.

 Double Taxation